daffinito/complimentme/README.md

 This is just a simple node api that returns a random insult.
 There is a front end angular app to display the insult.

-App uses watchify, here is how to install it:
+Uses watchify, here is how to install it:

 ```
 npm i watchify -g